How to Identify and Control Chinch Bugs in St Augustine Grass Lawns

 Chinch Bug Season – May - October

 Chinch Bugs like it hot and dry.
-The hot dry spring in Pinellas is the beginning of the chinch bug season.
-The scattered thundershowers of summer will aid reproduction and populations explode.
+The hot, dry spring in Pinellas is the beginning of the chinch bug season.
+The scattered thunderstorms of summer will aid reproduction, and populations will explode.
 It is those exploding populations that can wipe out an entire lawn in a week.

 Chinch Bugs Are Small

 Chinch Bugs are small!
 They are about the size of a pinhead.
 When disturbed, they scramble for the nearest cover to hide.
 Their small size and shy nature make them hard to find in a lawn.
-But they are there – almost every St Augustine turfgrass lawn in Pinellas County has at least a few Chinch Bugs in or near the lawn.
+But they are there – every St Augustine turfgrass lawn in Pinellas County has at least a few chinch bugs in or near the lawn.
 And when St Augustine weakens from water stress, the chinch bugs attack.

 Not a Pest but a Predator